-Mortality Assumption – When advising the principal on the selection of the mortality assumption, the actuary should recommend a mortality assumption that reflects the mortality of plan members both during and after employment taking into consideration expected changes in members’ future mortality rates.
-The actuary may do so by using a generational table (that is, a matrix including separate mortality tables for each year of birth).
-The actuary may also use simplified mortality projection methods such as projecting the mortality rates for an appropriate period.
+Mortality Assumption – When advising the principal on the selection or reasonableness of the mortality assumption, the actuary should reflect expected changes in plan member’s future mortality rates when material and proportionate to the actuarial services.
+Examples of methods for reflecting future mortality rates include using a matrix including separate mortality tables for each year or year of birth or projecting the mortality rates for an appropriate period.

-Discount Rate Assumption – When advising the principal on the selection of the discount rate assumption, the actuary should recommend an assumption that takes into account IAS 19’s requirement that the discount rate reflect market yields at the measurement date on high quality corporate bonds or government bonds, as appropriate, where such bonds should be consistent with the currency and estimated term of the employee benefit obligation.
+Discount Rate Assumption – When advising the principal on the selection or reasonableness of the discount rate assumption, the actuary should take into account IAS 19’s requirement that the discount rate reflect market yields at the measurement date on high quality corporate bonds (if the market for such bonds is deep) or government bonds, where such bonds are consistent with the currency and estimated term of the employee benefit obligation.
+The actuary may use a variety of approaches to identify a discount rate assumption that satisfies this requirement, including the following:

-General Approach – Unless the actuary has determined that a simplified approach is appropriate (as described in c. below), the actuary should:

-Project cash flows on and after the measurement date of benefits attributed to employee service up to the measurement date;

-Identify an appropriate spot-rate yield curve (as described in b. below);

-Use the spot rates to determine the present value of the defined benefit obligation at the measurement date; and

-Determine a single weighted-average discount rate that produces substantially the same present value of the defined benefit obligation for disclosures in the IFRS report and other appropriate calculations (for example, net interest or service cost).

-Appropriate Yield Curve – The actuary may develop an appropriate yield curve from bond yield data at the measurement date.
+Full Yield Curve – The actuary may recommend a full spot-rate yield curve for discounting projected benefit cash flows.
+The actuary may develop an appropriate yield curve from bond yield data at the measurement date.
 Alternatively, the actuary may apply a third party’s yield curve, which the actuary has determined is appropriate for the purpose of selecting an IAS 19 discount rate (or has adjusted so as to make it appropriate).
+When applying a third party’s yield curve, the actuary should be guided by ISAP 1, paragraph 2.3.
+Reliance on Others.